akka/akka/akka-docs/rst/java/persistence.rst

 * *Snapshot store*: A snapshot store persists snapshots of a processor's internal state.
 Snapshots are used for optimizing recovery times.
 The storage backend of a snapshot store is pluggable.

+* *Event sourcing*.
+Based on the building blocks described above, Akka persistence provides abstractions for the development of event sourced applications (see section :ref:`event-sourcing-java`)

 Configuration
 =============